ckxng/pr_home_bundle/Resources/private/page/trunk_2013.md

 - Celebrity look-alikes
 - ... get creative with it!

+Questions?
+Call the church office at 817-277-1333 or email us at <a href="mailto:prchurch@parkrow.net">prchurch@parkrow.net</a>.

 ### Bringing a trunk?

 - Please arrive between 4:00pm - 4:30pm